Generalized projective method

 Description of the approach

 Figure 1.
-Axial flux motor in Flux 3D: (a) the support to compute and integrate magnetic pressure created from a 2D annular grid, (b) the support to collect the data imported from OptiStruct
+Axial flux motor in Flux 3D: (a) the support to compute and integrate magnetic pressure with Maxwell method created from a 2D annular grid, (b) the support to collect the data imported from OptiStruct

-Note: To have accurate results, the computation support (the grid on the figure above) must have a fine discretization.
+Note: With Maxwell method, to have accurate results, the computation support (the grid on the figure above) must have a fine discretization.

 Creation of this collection

-This type of collection especially dedicated to electrical rotating machines is available in all Flux modules (2D, 3D and Skew) for static and transient magnetic applications.
+This type of collection especially dedicated to electrical rotating machines but applicable on any device is available in all Flux modules (2D, 3D and Skew) for static and transient magnetic applications.
 Its creation is made via the following steps:

 • In the data tree, select the menu Forces data collection